 Downtime.
 Every tool for progression can be handled purely narratively and thus, Downtime is an Optional Rule that is not required in most campaigns.
 It is an option for if you want players to spend dedicated time away from the campaign readying themselves, rather than focusing deeply on the current plot.
 Although an Optional Rule, it is a wonderful tool for allowing players to take the reins on their own growth.
 Though, as a result, it does require constant observation but it can be very fun to allow your players to sit down and figure out, for themselves, how they prepare for the next encounter.

 Other Rewards.
-Beyond what is shown here, you can also reward players’ efforts by granting them pieces of equipment that have powers beyond what they could typically obtain (Special Items & Special Apparel Qualities) or give them more indirect tools for Progression through Dev Points (which can allow for more options to gather resources and strength).
+You can also reward players’ efforts by granting them pieces of equipment that have powers beyond what they could typically obtain (Special Items, Special Weapon Qualities, and Special Apparel Qualities) or give them more indirect tools for Progression through Dev Points (which can allow for more options to gather resources and strength).

 Balancing Power